 The ACCC has functions regulating rail, which arise from the National Access Regime in Part IIIA of the Competition and Consumer Act 2010 (the Act).

-To date only one rail infrastructure provider, the Australian Rail Track Corporation, has submitted access undertakings under Part IIIA of the Act.
-Two access undertakings are currently in place, one for the National Interstate Rail Network and one for the Hunter Valley Rail Network in New South Wales.
+Two access undertakings relating to rail infrastructure are currently in place, one for the Interstate rail network and one for the Hunter Valley Network in New South Wales.

 The Interstate Rail Network includes the mainline standard gauge track linking: Kalgoorlie in Western Australia; Adelaide, Wolseley and Crystal Brook in South Australia; Melbourne and Wodonga in Victoria; Cootamundra, Albury, Macarthur, Moss Vale, Unanderra, Newcastle (to the Queensland border) and Parkes in New South Wales.
 The Interstate Rail Network is used by both general freight services (such as manufactured goods) and bulk freight services (such as mining and agriculture products), as well as long distance and regional passenger services.

-The Interstate Rail Network and Hunter Valley Rail Network are both regulated through access undertakings.
+The Interstate Rail Network and Hunter Valley Network are both regulated through access undertakings.